-Cincinnati Streetcar is a new electric streetcar rail transit system to be introduced in the city of Cincinnati, Ohio, US.
-The project involves the construction of a 3.6 mile (5.8km) line connecting key communities in downtown Cincinnati with an investment of $147.81m, which will be sourced through federal and city funds.
+The project involved the construction of a 3.6-mile (5.8km) line connecting key communities in downtown Cincinnati with an investment of $147.81m, which is sourced through federal and city funds.

-The new streetcar system will offer cost-effective transport while complementing the city’s Metro and other transportation systems.
-It will also stimulate the declining businesses in the area and boost the city’s tax revenue by attracting new investments.
+The new streetcar system offers cost-effective transport while complementing the city’s Metro and other transportation systems.
+It also stimulates the declining businesses in the area and boosts the city’s tax revenue by attracting new investments.

-The first live-power vehicle test on a 1.6 mile stretch was successfully conducted in November 2015.
-The streetcar system is expected to begin services in September 2016.
+The first live-power vehicle test on a 1.6-mile stretch was successfully conducted in November 2015.
+The streetcar system began passenger service in September 2016.

-The development of the Cincinnati streetcar system began with the feasibility study in 2007.
-The project was approved by the Cincinnati City Council in April 2008, but faced opposition from special interest groups arguing that the length of the route was too short and costly.
+The development of the Cincinnati Bell Connector began with the feasibility study in 2007.
+The project was approved by the Cincinnati City Council in April 2008 but faced opposition from special interest groups arguing that the length of the route was too short and costly.

-The anti-rail referendums conducted in 2009 and 2011 to stop the project were, however, rejected by voters, and the majority of voters preferred the project, allowing the project to move forward.
-Construction of the streetcar system began with the groundbreaking ceremony in February 2012.
+The anti-rail referendums conducted in 2009 and 2011 to stop the project were, however, rejected by voters, the majority of which preferred the project.
+This allowed the project to move forward.
+Construction of the streetcar system began with the ground-breaking ceremony in February 2012.

-The project also involves the construction of a maintenance and operations facility at the end of Henry and Race streets.
-The facility will act as an operational base for offering maintenance and repair services.
+The project also involved the construction of a maintenance and operations facility at the end of Henry and Race streets.
+The facility acts as an operational base for offering maintenance and repair services.

 The streetcar line includes a single set of at-grade tracks on the shared travel ways in mixed traffic.
-The track is being laid in the centre of the traffic lane and requires no exclusive right of way.
-The streetcar will run on the second lane next to the curb lane.
+The track was laid in the centre of the traffic lane and requires no exclusive right-of-way.
+The streetcar runs on the second lane next to the curb lane.

 Details of the streetcar stations

-The Cincinnati Streetcar system will operate CAF Urbos streetcars incorporating a 100% low-floor design.
-Each vehicle will include a bidirectional unit on each side and a bogie in the centre.
-With a length of 23.62m, each vehicle will offer a maximum passenger capacity of 267.
+The Cincinnati Bell Connector operates CAF Urbos streetcars incorporating a 100% low-floor design.
+Each vehicle includes a bidirectional unit on each side and a bogie in the centre.
+With a length of 23.62m, each vehicle offers a maximum passenger capacity of 267.

-The City of Cincinnati signed a $71.4m contract with the Messer, Prus and Delta (MPD) joint venture for the construction of the Cincinnati streetcar system in July 2013.
+The City of Cincinnati signed a $71.4m contract with the Messer, Prus and Delta (MPD) joint venture for the construction of the Cincinnati Bell Connector in July 2013.

-Transdev is responsible for maintenance and operations of the vehicles and track infrastructure for the streetcar system.
+Transdev is responsible for maintenance and operations of the vehicles, in addition to track infrastructure for the streetcar system.